petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/displaying-object-entries.md

 1. Begin editing the desired object definition.

-1. In the details tab, enable comments and click *Save*.
+1. In the Details tab, enable comments and click *Save*.

    ![Enable comments.](./displaying-object-entries/images/10.png)